ApiwatManeechote/data_bootcamp07/README.md

-# data_bootcamp07
+# Hi, everyone.
-All my project in the bootcamp
+These are my personal projects I am willing to share my coding skills.